panviva/toolkit-node-sdk/README.md

-# Panviva.Sdk
+# Panviva SDK

 ## **Introduction**

 Wouldn't it be great if you could share information seamlessly?
 This JavaScript SDK allows you to push your knowledge further and consume a complete list of Panviva's API offerings within your application.
-This is a simple NPM package provided by [Panviva Pty.
-Ltd.](https://www.panviva.com) to help streamline integration with Panviva APIs within JavaScript environments.
+This is a simple NPM package provided by [Panviva](https://www.panviva.com) to help streamline integration with Panviva APIs within JavaScript environments.

 ## **Prerequisites**